auth0/docs/articles/flows/guides/single-page-login-flow/includes/authorize-user-call-api.md

 [Access Tokens](/tokens/access-token) are used to call the [Auth0 Authentication API's `/userinfo` endpoint](/api/authentication#get-user-info) or another API.
 If you are calling your own API, the first thing your API will need to do is [verify the Access Token](/api-auth/tutorials/verify-access-token).

 ::: warning
-We do not recommend that the Access Token obtained in this step be used to call protected APIs.
+If the SPA has a back-end, we do not recommend that the Access Token obtained in this step be used to call protected APIs.
+In a later step, you will exchange your authorization code for a secure Access Token and use that to call your API instead.
 :::

 [Refresh Tokens](/tokens/refresh-token) are used to obtain a new Access Token or ID Token after the previous one has expired.
 The `refresh_token` will only be present in the response if you included the `offline_access` scope and enabled __Allow Offline Access__ for your API in the Dashboard.